Congenital heart defect: Mechanism

-On day 28, areas of tissue in the heart tube begin to expand inwards; after about two weeks, these expansions, the membranous "septum primum" and the muscular "endocardial cushions", fuse to form the four chambers of the heart.
+On day 28, areas of tissue in the heart tube begin to expand inwards; after about two weeks, these expansions (the membranous "septum primum" and the muscular "endocardial cushions") fuse to form the four chambers of the heart.
 A failure to fuse properly will result in a defect that may allow blood to leak between chambers.
-After this happens, cells that have migrated from the neural crest begin to divide the bulbus cordis, the main outflow tract is divided in two by the growth a spiraling septum, becoming the great vessels—the ascending segment of the aorta and the pulmonary trunk.
+After this happens, cells that have migrated from the neural crest begin to divide the bulbus cordis.
+The main outflow tract is divided in two by the growth of a spiraling septum, becoming the great vessels—the ascending segment of the aorta and the pulmonary trunk.
 If the separation is incomplete, the result is a "persistent truncus arteriosus".
 The vessels may be reversed ("transposition of the great vessels").
 The two halves of the split tract must migrate into the correct positions over the appropriate ventricles.
-A failure may result in some blood flowing into the wrong vessel (e.g.overriding aorta).
+A failure may result in some blood flowing into the wrong vessel (e.g. overriding aorta).
 The four-chambered heart and the great vessels have features required for fetal growth.
 The lungs are unexpanded and cannot accommodate the full circulatory volume.
-Two structures exist to shunt blood flow away from the lungs.
-Cells in part of the septum primum die creating a hole while muscle cells, the "septum secundum", grow along the right atrial side the septum primum, except for one region, leaving a gap through which blood can pass from the right artium to the left atrium, the foramen ovale.
-A small vessel, the ductus arteriosus allows blood from the pulmonary artery to pass to the aorta.
+Two structures exist to shunt blood flow away from the lungs to compensate.
+Cells in part of the septum primum die, creating a hole while new muscle cells (the "septum secundum") grow along the right atrial side of the septum primum except for one region, leaving a gap through which blood can pass from the right atrium to the left atrium (the foramen ovale).
+A small vessel called the ductus arteriosus allows blood from the pulmonary artery to pass to the aorta.